Innopolis-UAV-Team/upload_artifacts/README.md

           path: *my_file*
           MINIO_ACCESS_KEY: ${{ secrets.MINIO_ACCESS_KEY }}
           MINIO_SECRET_KEY: ${{ secrets.MINIO_SECRET_KEY }}
+          MINIO_URL: *URL of your Minio instance, the default is http://olegoshkaff.uavlab.local:9001*
     ```
 3) Replace `*my_file*` with the path to your file in the repository.
     > E.g. path to `test.yml` is `.github/workflows/test.yml`.
+4) Add a URL or omit `MINIO_URL` completely if the default works for you.
-4) Get secrets for your repository from https://github.com/stepan14511 or https://github.com/AsiiaPine.
+5) Get secrets for your repository from https://github.com/stepan14511 or https://github.com/AsiiaPine.
 Add them to the secrets of your repository.
 There is a possibility that you do not have enough permissions to do so, then ask someone responsible for this to do so.

-    Guide how to add secrets: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository
+    Guide on how to add secrets: https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository

     Secrets, you need to add:
     1) `MINIO_ACCESS_KEY`